Vinnie Mele

-Vinnie Mele (born as Vincenzo Seraphino Mele, February 17, 1977) is an American singer, actor, composer, and instrumentalist.
+Vinnie Mele (born as Vincenzo Seraphino Mele, February 17, 1977) is an American singer, composer, and instrumentalist.
 His style is influenced by blues, southern rock, reggae, and country music.
 Mele's songs contain humor and pop culture references.

 Early life

-Vinnie Mele, was born Vincenzo Seraphino Mele in Marietta, Ohio, the son of Anthony Mele Sr., who was the founding executive director of Washington Morgan Community Action Agency from 1967–1987, and Ada (Casto), a beautician.
+Vinnie Mele, was born Vincenzo Seraphino Mele in Marietta, Ohio, the son of Anthony Mele Sr., who was the founding executive director of Washington Morgan Community Action Agency from 1967 to 1987, and Ada (Casto), a beautician.
 His parents owned a Mel's beauty salon.
 Mele's father is Italian-American, and his mother is Irish-American.
 Mele has a sister and a brother.
 Mele was raised in the Norwood neighborhood of Marietta, Ohio.
 Mele's musical talents soon came to the fore when he learned the saxophone at the age of nine.
 Mele loved singing at an early age, his first public performance was at age fourteen, and he recorded with a local rock band at sixteen.

 Mele started playing guitar in his early teens.
 His love of the blues, rock, and soul music flourished as he started collecting records.
 He attended Marietta High School and Washington State Community College in Marietta.
 During High School Mele worked at a local music store selling and repairing musical instruments.
 Mele also worked for a sound-rental company and a recording studio during this time.
 After an unsuccessful attempt to study music academically, Mele acquired a position with the local cable company.